Fixed odds vs. tote odds for horse racing – which is better?

 Fixed odds vs tote odds: What’s best for Australian punters?

-It typically comes down to personal preference, but we look at the positives and negatives for both betting options.
+It typically comes down to personal preference, but we examine the pros and cons of both betting options.

-Fixed odds are great if you are able to identify early value when markets open.
-If you think a runner paying $7 will drop to around $4 come start time, then locking in that value with the fixed odds is a best thing to do.
-If your assumptions are correct, you’ll have locked in a value price and that’s key to making money when betting on horse racing tips.
+Fixed odds are great if you can identify early value when markets open.
+If you think a runner paying $7 will drop to around $4 at start time, then locking in that value with the fixed odds is the best thing to do.
+If your assumptions are correct, you’ll have locked in a value price, and that’s key to making money when betting on horse racing tips.

-If bookmakers give the best fixed odds, then why bet on the tote?
-Betting on the tote can be rewarding, because often a runner pays more on the tote than what you backed them at the fixed odds price.
-But you never really know what odds you’re going to get until they cross the line.
+If bookmakers give the best fixed odds, why bet on the tote?
+Betting on the tote can be rewarding because a runner often pays more on the tote than you backed them at the fixed odds price.
+But you never know what odds you’ll get until they cross the line.

 The tote price is also subject to big late bets, which can alter the odds significantly.
 All-up bets also affect the odds, so if one punter has a huge all-up bet finishing on a runner paying $4 on the fixed odds, you can expect something around $2.40 on the tote because of the weight of tote money.